bertschneider/bertschneider.github.io/_posts/2014-12-05-Mocking-Log4j-Logger.markdown

 {% endhighlight %}

 Please note that the original `LoggerRepository` has to be cached so that requests for other logger than the one to mock can still be fulfilled.

+This approach only works for newly requested logger.
+If you use, like one normally does, static logger fields, the logger are already created during the test execution and can not be mocked anymore.
+In this case you should mock the corresponding `appender`.

 Also the logger will stay mocked for the whole run of the JVM but that should not be a problem in the tests runs.

 And here is how one would use the mock.